PayFabric/Portal/PayFabric/Sections/JavaScript-SDK-V3.md

 Prepare a customer name and [Create a JWT Token](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/JWTToken.md#json-web-tokens) API's you will receive a JWT Token which is used to indicate your wallet creation intent, this token value is all you need to use to populate our new JavaScript Library.

-## Initiating a new wallet updating
+## Initiating an existing wallet updating

 Using our [Create a new wallet](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/Wallets.md#credit-card--echeck-wallet) and [Create a JWT Token](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/JWTToken.md#json-web-tokens) API's you will receive a JWT Token which is used to indicate your wallet updating intent, this token value is all you need to use to populate our new JavaScript Library.